-Immediate annuities can be ideal Medicaid planning tools for spouses of nursing home residents.Read more
+Immediate annuities can be ideal Medicaid planning tools for spouses of nursing home residents.?Careful planning is needed to...Read more

 The Use of Immediate Annuities in Medicaid Planning for Married Couples

 Immediate annuities can be a useful tool to protect the spouse of a nursing home resident who applies for Medicaid.
 These types of annuities allow the nursing home resident to spend down assets and give the spouse a guaranteed income.
 But immediate annuities may not work in every state, so be sure to check with your attorney.